I need supplies of contraception

 • Emergency contraception

 Emergency contraception is used to try to stop pregnancy when you have had unprotected sex (no contraception used) or a contraceptive failure (burst condom, missed pills).
-It is sometimes known as the “morning after pill”.
-Emergency contraception is provided by all of our clinics, and is free.
+It is sometimes known as the “morning after pill” or “Plan B”.

 Your doctor or nurse can advise you on which is the best type of emergency contraception for you.